HUMANITIES@WORK SUMMER FUNDING (Sponsored by the CWRU Career Center and the Baker-Nord Institute for the Humanities):

 Here is a Sample Budget.
 Your own budget should demonstrate that you have thought through the financial responsibilities and rewards of your internship experience, as well as to communicate what expenses (if any) the Humanities@Work scholarship will be applied to.
 Please note that (i) your budget can include a salary or hourly-wage equivalent, and (ii) your total budget is not necessarily the same as the amount that you may want to request from the Humanities@Work Scholarship Funding.

-Postgraduate Planning and Experiential Education has created the CWRU Career Search Guide.
+The Career Center has created the CWRU Career Search Guide.
 It is an excellent resource on a number of topics, including:

 • How to create your first resume